bram-pkg/laravel-lang-parser/README.md

 ## Summary

-This tool parses PHP lang files using Niki C's PHP parser, and writes translations to array's values, preserving the ordering and comments in the process.
+This tool parses PHP lang files using [Nikita Popov's PHP parser](https://github.com/nikic/PHP-Parser), and writes translations to array's values, preserving the ordering and comments in the process.

 ## Roadmap